 - Grease or butter a 4 or 6-quart crockpot.
 See tips for cooking times for different sizes crockpots.

-- In a large mixing bowl, whisk eggs (6 eggs) until beaten, then whisk in whipping cream (2 cups) until smooht.
-Then whisk in (cooled) melted butter (½ cup).
-Gradually add
+- In a large mixing bowl, whisk eggs until beaten, then whisk in whipping cream until smooht.
+Then whisk in (cooled) melted butter.6 large eggs, 2 cups heavy cream, ½ cup salted butter

-- Gradually whisk the dry ingredients into the and wet, whisking until thick and smooth.
+- Gradually whisk the dry ingredients into the and wet, whisking until thick and smooth.8 cups whole kernel corn

 - Stir in the frozen, fresh (or drained canned) corn (8 cups) and pour into the prepared crockpot. *Not creamed corn.